BarnMTB/ZenDividerHelper/README.md

 - 🌐 **Omnibar**:
   - Type `zd` into the address bar, follow it with a space, then press `Enter` to create a new Divider.
   - Type `zd` into the address bar, add a space, and type in the name of that Divider, then press `Enter` to create a new pre-filled Divider.
   - Zen Browser currently has a bug that breaks Omnibar shortcuts provided by extensions, so Omnibar functionality currently does not work in Zen Browser.
-But it still works in Firefox during my test.
+But it still works in Firefox during my test. ([Issue Tracker](https://github.com/zen-browser/desktop/issues/8785))

 ## Rename it
 A Divider in ZenDivider is a simple tab with a large textbox in the middle.
 Whatever you typed inside it, they'll appear on the Divider's tab title.
 Then, you can move it around to help divide & organize your tabs into sections, which is really ideal for when you have tons of tabs (and looks really good with vertical tabs) (it also changes between dark & light theme according to your browser settings)